 Test and live modes function almost identically with a couple of differences:

 Would you like to know if your website is properly configured to accept credit and debit card payments?
 Your best bet is to run a Stripe credit card test.
-WP Full Stripe comes with a feature that enables you to run test mode transactions using your Stripe test API keys.
+WP Full Pay comes with a feature that enables you to run test mode transactions using your Stripe test API keys.
 See instructions below.

 If the API keys and the Stripe API mode are configured properly then create a payment form, and insert it into a page.